Skip to Main Content

 Will I have to pay taxes on student loan forgiveness?

-Typically, the IRS considers forgiven debt to be taxable income because it’s a financial gain.
+The IRS typically considers forgiven debt taxable income because it’s a financial gain.
 However, forgiven federal student loan debt is currently not taxable through the end of 2025.
-Loans forgiven in 2026 and beyond may be taxable, depending on the type of forgiveness program you qualify for (and assuming lawmakers don’t extend the moratorium).
+Loans forgiven in 2026 and beyond may be taxable, depending on the type of forgiveness program you qualify for.

 Loans forgiven under Public Service Loan Forgiveness (PSLF), the borrower defense to repayment, and the closed school discharge programs aren’t considered taxable income, so you won’t owe federal income taxes on them even after the current rules expire.